 Our compliance and enforcement activities may lead to:

 - prosecutions being filed in the South Australian Employment Tribunal and the Magistrates Court

-It is a criminal offence to not comply with our inspectors during an investigation.
+It is a criminal offence to not comply with our inspectors when they exercise their enforcement powers.
 Fines of up to $10,000 for an individual and $50,000 for an incorporated entity apply.